 LinkedIn: The Number One Platform For B2B Content Marketing

-If you have a business, LinkedIn can be used as a powerfully versatile tool for attracting (target) audience engagement and awareness.
+If you have a business, LinkedIn can be used as a powerfully versatile tool for running B2B LinkedIn campaigns, attracting (target) audience engagement and awareness.
 That’s because LinkedIn presents the invaluable opportunity to personify a company and breakthrough the Digital Barrier; in other words, LinkedIn helps to close the gap between a brand’s online identity and its audience.

 LinkedIn is also incredibly resourceful.
 Not just because it’s a source of free (earned) media or lead generation, but as a platform to be of influence, credibility and value to your “followers.”

-With 180 million members, 2 million companies and 1/3 of all business professionals, LinkedIn has evolved into a universe of corporate discussion.
+With 180 million members, 2 million companies and 1/3 of all business professionals, LinkedIn has evolved into a universe of corporate discussion and B2B LinkedIn campaigns.